AquiGorka/remote-device/README.md

 v0.0.11
 -------
-Adds moderator abstraction to Remote Device
+Adds moderator abstraction to Remote Device; Removes filter to only allow 1 puppet connection

 v0.0.10
 -------